prestosilver/prestosilver.github.io/src/pages/Content/gin.md

 ## About

-Gin (Gameengine In Nim) is a game engine written in nim, but the more I look back at it the more I realize it was just a graphics & sound library.
-Yes it managed the game loop but it didnt manage anything else, resulting in the user essentially writing a whole engine ontop of gin.
+Gin (Game engine In Nim) is a game engine written in Nim, but the more I look back at it, the more I realize it was just a graphics & sound library.
+Yes it managed the game loop but it didn't manage anything else, resulting in the user essentially writing a whole engine on top of gin.

 ## Install